Alphamoz/extension_playground/README.md

   docker buildx build --platform linux/arm/v7,linux/amd64 . -t my_docker_username/extension_playground:v0.0.1 --output type=registry
   ```

+## To run this image:
+Open the docker, go to images tab, search for your built image and run the image to see the result.

-This docker is only showing logs using logging and print function.
+NOTE: This docker is only showing logs using logging and print function.